May Day (short story): Background and composition

+Critical analysis

+The story is noteworthy for its length, the familiar themes of lost youth and wealth, and two distinct yet interrelated plots.
+Fitzgerald would revisit these themes throughout his literary career.

-During the story a Jewish man is beat up by a crowd as he expounds socialist rhetoric.
-Fitzgerald, however, was not an anti-semite, and his characterizing of the Jewish man can be seen as a commentary of the brutality of the crowd contrasted with the man's wit and fervor.
+During the story, a crowd beats up a Jewish man as he expounds socialist rhetoric.
+Fitzgerald, however, was not an anti-semite, and his characterization of the Jewish man can be seen as a commentary of the brutality of the crowd contrasted with the man's wit and fervor.

-A major issue in the story are the class differences between the affluent Yale graduates and the working class soldiers, discharged from military service and facing an uncertain civilian life and the prospect of unemployment.
-The Socialists try to reach out to the soldiers and tell them their plight is due to Capitalism, but the soldiers react with violence towards the Socialists themselves.
+A major issue in the story is the class differences between the affluent Yale graduates and the working-class soldiers, who are discharged from military service and facing an uncertain civilian life and the prospect of unemployment.
+The socialists try to reach out to the soldiers and tell them their plight is due to capitalism, but the soldiers react violently towards the socialists themselves.

+The story has been compared to J.D.
+Salinger's "A Perfect Day for Bananafish."